piratesofsi/dsa-practice/Linked List/README.md

 * `data` → value
 * `next` → pointer to the next node

-This allows the linked list to grow dynamically without fixed size.

 ---

 ## **2. Convert Array to Linked List**

 📌 **[Code](https://github.com/piratesofsi/dsa-practice/blob/main/Linked%20List/Linkedlist%20easy/convertingarr.java)**
-Converts an array into a linked list by:
+Converts an array into a linked list by creating nodes and linking them.

-* creating a node for each array element
-* connecting all nodes using `next` pointers

 ---